Family Leave

 There is a maximum limit of 10 KIT days allowed under the new regulations and once a woman has used up her 10 KIT day and she does any further work, she will lose a week's SMP for the week in the Maternity Pay Period in which she has done that work.

-If you wish to do KIT days, you must agree hours and pay with NDCN in advance.
-You must keep HR informed.
+If you wish to do KIT days, you must agree the hours in advance with your line manager and keep HR informed.

 Short-term contracts and maternity leave

-If you become pregnant while on a short-term contract and before you have met the required 26 weeks continuous service, you will need to check your statutory rights to maternity leave.
+If you become pregnant while on a short-term contract and before you have met the required 26 weeks continuous service for statutory pay purposes, you will need to check your statutory rights to maternity leave.
 Please contact HR if you have any questions.

 If you have changed employers, you may have questions regarding who is responsible for your maternity pay.
 For example, if you are employed as a graduate student in the Department and then receive an individual fellowship you would be classified as having continuous employment with the University because your pay comes via the University payroll.
 Therefore the University would be responsible for your maternity pay.